kubuntu-team/kubuntu-manual/README.md

 16.10 STATUS: Updating text and screenshots, adding sections like Activities and a Packaging Guide

+## To Do list

+[] Update docs.kubuntu.org to 16.04.1
+[] Find how python docs site handles versions (16.04.1 and 16.10) [] Find how python docs site handles translations

 ## How it works

 The documentation is powered by [Sphinx](http://www.sphinx-doc.org/en/stable/).